digorithm/digorithm.github.io/_posts/2015-07-16-Neural-Computation-pt1.md

 ---
-title: "Neural Computation: Toward an Intuitive Understanding of the Perceptron"
+title: "Neural Computation: An Intuitive Understanding of the Perceptron"
 categories: [machine-learning]
 keywords: "machine learning, artificial intelligence, engineering, tutorial, sentiment analysis, nlp, python, scikit learn, sklearn"
 tags: [machine learning, artificial intelligence, engineering, tutorial, text classification, NLP, Sentiment Analysis]
 fullview: true
 permalink: post/neural-computation-pt1
-layout: default
+layout: post
 ---

 Artificial Neurons is one of the most beautiful ways to simulate a biological behavior through computation, despite the fact that it's not very close to the level of details of a real neuron.
 But it captured the core of what a neuron is doing.